 When you spend more for an eyepiece, say above $50 or so, you’re paying for three things: eye relief, apparent field of view, and better correction.

 Eye relief, as I’ve covered before, is the distance that you have to hold the lens in your eyeball from the top lens in the eyepiece so that you can see the entire field of view that the eyepiece offers you.
 The rule of thumb is that the eye relief of a Plossl is generally 2/3 of the focal length.
 So, a 9mm Plossl will have 6mm of eye relief, which is okay.
 But a 6mm Plossl at 4mm?
 A 4mm Plossl at less than 3mm?
 That’s pretty tight.
 And very uncomfortable.
-You have to hold your eye and head steadily and still, very close to the eyepiece for 5-10 minutes or more as you observe.
-That can lead to neck and back strain in those that are prone to it.
+You have to hold your eye and head steadily and still, very close to the eyepiece, for 5-10 minutes or more as you observe, because of variability in the atmosphere called seeing.
+Holding your head that still for that long can lead to neck and back strain in those that are prone to it.

 Orthoscopic eyepieces are not much better in the eye relief department.
 Orthos typically have eye relief that is 3/4 of their focal length.
 So an 8mm ortho will have 6mm of eye relief, which, like the 9mm Plossl, is okay.
 But get any lower than 8mm, and you’re asking for trouble in terms of eye relief that is too tight.
 This is the reason I bought the ortho I have, a KK Fujiyama, at the focal length I did, 12.5mm.
 It has eye relief of 10mm, which is plenty comfortable.
 And then I use my Barlow, an excellent Orion Ultrascopic, to double the magnification while maintaining the eye relief.

 Eye relief is important for folks who need to or prefer to wear glasses while observing.
+Although normally, you can take your glasses off while observing and let the telescope become your glasses, that isn’t true for people suffering from astigmatism.
 Obviously, if you’re wearing glasses, you can’t get your eyeballs as close to the eyepiece because your glasses are in the way.
 People who wear glasses while observing are typically looking for about 16mm of eye relief at a minimum; 20mm is better.

 Many vendors sell so-called “planetary” eyepieces for about $50-60 each.
 No, these aren’t specially designed or tweaked for use just on planets to the exclusion of any other object.
 Again, the views through these eyepieces are not going to be any sharper or better than any other eyepiece.
 But they are going to be more comfortable to use on planets because they offer additional eye relief, and allow you to have some variability in how you hold your head as you observe.
 You don’t have to hold it as stock still as you would with an eyepiece with shorter eye relief – with the additional eye relief, you can move your head around some and still see through them, and that movement prevents neck and back strain.